saidvandeklundert/saidvandeklundert.github.io/_posts/2020-8-13-jsnapy-basics.md

   ..<output omitted>..
 ```

-Input the XML and the XPATH expression you want to test into an online tool, for instance this one: https://www.freeformatter.com/xpath-tester.html
+Input the XML and the XPath expression you want to test into an online tool, for instance this one: https://www.freeformatter.com/xpath-tester.html

 {:refdef: style="text-align: center;"}
 ![JSNAPy freeformatter](/img/jsnapy_freeformatter_1.png "JSNAPy freeformatter")
 {: refdef}

-After pressing `TEST XPATH`, you will see what your XPATH will match:
+After pressing `TEST XPATH`, you will see what your XPath will match:

 {:refdef: style="text-align: center;"}
 ![JSNAPy freeformatter](/img/jsnapy_freeformatter_2.png "JSNAPy freeformatter")